Ranger's Apprentice: The Icebound Land

 Will and Cassandra are brought back to Skandia (a country north-east across the Stormwhite Sea) by their captors and enslaved by the Skandians.
 In Hallasholm, the capital, Will is forced to work outside in the bitter cold, while Cassandra is taken into the kitchens.
 Will is introduced to warmweed, a drug that warms the body but destroys the mind, and he quickly becomes addicted.
 Erak, the captain of the Skandian crew that captured them, helps Cassandra escape with Will, and the two take refuge in a small log cabin for the winter.
 Following Erak's advice, Cassandra weans Will off the warmweed bit by bit, and Will slowly overcomes his addiction.
-Meanwhile, Horace and Halt set off to rescue Will and Cassandra by crossing into the neighboring country of Gallica and making their way north along the coast.
+Meanwhile, Horace and Halt set off to rescue Will and Cassandra by crossing into the neighbouring country of Gallica and making their way north along the coast.
 Horace becomes known as "The Oakleaf Knight" as he defeats many Gallican knights in combat, thereby attracting the attention of the famed knight Deparnieux.
 Deparnieux attempts to capture Halt and Horace but is tricked by Halt and killed.